What’s the Deal With Gina Wilson’s All Things Algebra 2014 Unit 2 Answer Key?

 8. Turn Mistakes Into Mini‑Projects

-When a mistake recurs—say, you consistently drop a negative sign in linear‑equation problems—don’t just note it; create a short “mini‑project” around it That alone is useful..
+When a mistake recurs—say, you consistently drop a negative sign in linear‑equation problems—don’t just note it; create a short “mini‑project” around it Not complicated — just consistent..

 - Design a mini‑quiz of 5–10 extra problems that specifically test that skill.